ivansarno/GeneticFramework/README.md

 **This project is in the development stage**

 The framework allows you to create complex functions that implements Genetic Algorithms,structured as a pipeline.
 The framework provides several operators to build the pipeline, from pre-configured to those customizable at various levels of detail.
+The framework design is focused on flexibility , efficiency is secondary, the purpose is to give the user the ability to easily experiment with various solutions to choose the appropriate algorithm.

 **The framework consists of:**

 	-Evolution Algorithms
-	-Reproduction routines
 	-Mutation operators
 	-Selection operators
 	-Crossover operators